emericg/OffloadBuddy/README.md

 #### Dependencies

 You will need a C++14 capable compiler and Qt 5.12+ (with QtMultimedia, QtLocation and QtCharts).
+Qt 6+ won't be supported for a while.
 On Windows, the contribs builds fine with MSVC 2017.

 Build OffloadBuddy: